-- During prosperity, the economy expands, unemployment is low, in- comes rise, and consumers buy more products.
+- During prosperity, the economy expands, unemployment is low, incomes rise, and consumers buy more products.
 Businesses respond by increasing production and offering new and better products. - Eventually, however, things slow down.
 GDP decreases, unemployment rises, and because people have less money to spend, business revenues decline.
-This slowdown in economic activity is called a recession. - Economists often say that we're entering a recession when GDP goes down for two consecutive quarters. - Generally, a recession is followed by a recovery in which the economy starts growing again.

-• If, however, a recession lasts a long time (perhaps a decade or so), while unemployment remains very high and production is severely curtailed, the economy could sink into a depression.
+This slowdown in economic activity is called a recession. - Economists often say that we're entering a recession when GDP goes down for two consecutive quarters. - Generally, a recession is followed by a recovery in which the economy starts growing again. - If, however, a recession lasts a long time (perhaps a decade or so), while unemployment remains very high and production is severely curtailed, the economy could sink into a depression.
 Unlike for the term recession, economists have not agreed on a uniform standard for what constitutes a depression, though they are generally characterized by their duration.

-Though not impossible, it's unlikely that the United States will experience another severe depression like that of the 1930s.
-The federal government has a number of economic tools (some of which we'll discuss shortly) with which to fight any threat of a depression.
+Each government has a number of economic tools (some of which we'll discuss shortly) with which to fight any threat of a depression and manage the other phases in the business cycle.